Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Distributed Training:** it is running training in parallel on many devices such as CPUs or GPUs or TPUs in order to make your training faster.

 **Drift:** Drift occurs when the statistical properties of the inputs and the target which the model is trying to predict change over time in unforeseen ways.
+In other words, it is the change in an entity with respect to its baseline.

 **Drift Detection:** How significantly are service requests evolving over time.